Andrew Hughes (footballer, born 1978): Charlton Athletic

 On 1 August 2011, Hughes was transferred from Scunthorpe to Charlton Athletic.
 He made his debut on 13 August 2011 after coming on as a substitute against his former club Notts County.
 He made 15 league appearances in the 2011–12 season, however he played his last game of the season in January in a 4–0 FA Cup loss to Premier League side Fulham after sustaining an Achilles injury while playing golf.
 The injury consequently needed surgery and kept him out until February the following year.
 After 13 months out with injury, Hughes played his first game in a 0–0 draw in a development squad match against Millwall in which he was one of three over 21 players permitted.
 He returned to the first team starting line-up on 30 March 2013 in the 3–2 win against Bolton Wanderers, and made his first appearance for the side since returning to the Championship.
 On 29 May 2013 Hughes signed a new one-year contract to stay with the club till 2014.
 On 7 May 2014, it was confirmed that Hughes was leaving Charlton.

 Coaching career

+Bolton Wanderers

 On 22 July 2014, Hughes joined Football League Championship club Bolton Wanderers as their Professional Development Coach.
 Hughes also continued his registration as a player with the Bolton squad, taking his career into a nineteenth season.